opendp/opendp/docs/source/developer/development-environment.rst

 Release-mode builds support the full set of primitive types and undergo compiler optimizations, but take longer to compile.
 You can compile a release build by adding the ``--release`` flag.
 In contrast to debug builds, release builds are located in ``opendp/rust/target/release``.
-To use a release-mode binary from the python bindings, set the environment variable ``OPENDP_TEST_RELEASE=1`` before importing OpenDP.
+To use a release-mode binary from the Python bindings, set the environment variable ``OPENDP_TEST_RELEASE=1`` before importing OpenDP.

 If you run into compilation problems, please contact us!